Incredicoaster: History

-The coaster uses an LIM launch to propel the train up the first hill as well as on the main lift midway through the ride.
+In addition to the LIM launch that propels the train up the first hill, an additional LIM Boost is used on the main lift midway through the ride.
 These motors are used in lieu of a traditional lift hill chain.
-The coaster is one of Disney Parks' fastest attractions, accelerating guests from zero to 55 mph in four seconds at the launch.
+The coaster is one of Disney Parks' fastest attractions, accelerating guests from zero to 55 mph in four seconds.
 Since the resort was located next to a residential area, Disney had installed tunnels throughout the ride to block the screams from riders and reduce noise complaints from nearby residents of Anaheim and neighboring Garden Grove.

-Like most other coasters in Disney Parks, California Screamin' featured an onboard audio soundtrack during the ride, created by Gary Hoey and George Wilkins.
-On January 3, 2007, as part of the "Rockin' Both Parks" campaign, the audio track was temporarily replaced by a remixed version of the Red Hot Chili Peppers' "Around the World," and the attraction was renamed Rockin' California Screamin'.
+Like several other coasters in Disney Parks, California Screamin' featured an onboard audio soundtrack during the ride, created by Gary Hoey and George Wilkins.
+On January 3, 2007, as part of the "Rockin' Both Parks" campaign, the audio track was temporarily replaced by a remixed version of "Around the World" by Red Hot Chili Peppers, and the attraction was renamed Rockin' California Screamin'.
 This was promoted along with Rockin' Space Mountain, a similar change made to Space Mountain in Disneyland, though that ride's audio was changed to the Red Hot Chili Peppers' cover version of "Higher Ground".
 The standard audio track was restored when the campaign ended.